sunhome243/sunhome243.github.io/_posts/2026-01-04-why-i-ditched-apple-intelligence.md

 It felt like the model was "over-fitting" to the prompt structure rather than reasoning through the instructions.

+### The Async Multi-Agent Experiment

+Given the zero-cost nature of the model, I attempted another workaround: breaking down the workflow into smaller, independent tasks handled by multiple LLM sessions running asynchronously.
+The idea was simple—if a single session couldn't handle the full context, perhaps multiple specialized agents could each handle a piece.

+This approach failed for two reasons:

+- **Parrot Effect at Scale**: Each independent session suffered from the same prompt-overfitting issue.
+When one agent's output became another's input, the downstream agents would simply echo the structure without adding meaningful analysis.
+- **Lost in Context**: Without shared memory or a sufficiently large context window, critical information was dropped between sessions.
+The final output felt disjointed and missed key connections that required understanding the full document.

+Even with async execution minimizing latency, the user experience was unacceptable.
+The outputs lacked coherence, and the reliability was too low for production use.

 ### Ecosystem Friction

 If you are used to the rich ecosystem of Python, LangChain, or LlamaIndex, you are on your own here.